New and Enhanced Spaces for People of All Ages and Abilities

 “…the Rothko Pavilion may come to feel like its own kind of institution: a place you want to spend time in or pass through even if you haven’t reserved the afternoon for looking at art.
 After all, what better tribute is there to Mark Rothko than creating a place to stop and linger, and to stare not just at paintings but out at the city and the sky?”

-The Roof Deck is a third-floor sculpture garden that will provide visitors the chance to enjoy the Museum’s natural surroundings; the rooftop deck will also serve as a space for public programming and events.
+The Roof Deck is a second-floor sculpture garden that will provide visitors the chance to enjoy the Museum’s natural surroundings; the rooftop deck will also serve as a space for public programming and events.

 Crumpacker Center for New Art